desireedmello/mentalhealthchatbotCanada/README.md

 ## Breakdown of the repository files:

-- chatbot_training.ipynb / chatbot_training.py - Consists of the code required for training the Chatbot model.
+- chatbot_training.ipynb / chatbot_training.py - Consists of the code required for training the model.
-- mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing the Chatbot GUI interface.
+- mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing the model's GUI.
-- intents.json - Dataset needed for training the Chatbot model.
+- intents.json - Dataset needed for training the model.
-- words.pkl and classes.pkl - Stores the responses of the Chatbot model.
+- words.pkl and classes.pkl - Stores the responses of the model.
 - chatbot_model.h5 - The Chatbot model created by chatbot_training and used in mentalhealthbot.

 ---